 Did someone say, "I want to try an inclusive cruise to Nassau, Bahamas?"
 How about the U.S. Virgin Islands?
 I am sure I heard someone say, "Mexico cruises, please!"

 Great!
 You can currently find cruises to the Bahamas, Eastern, Western and Southern Caribbean from Orlando...

 Similarly to Carnival, Disney Cruise Line offers several inclusive cruises from Port Canaveral.
 There are sailings to the Bahamas, as well as to the Eastern and Western Caribbean itinerary.

-Disney cruises from Orlando are served by three ships: Disney Dream, Disney Fantasy and Disney Magic.
+Disney cruises from Orlando are served by two ships: Disney Dream and Disney Fantasy.